linode/docs/docs/products/compute/compute-instances/guides/compute-migrations/index.md

 ---

 A migration occurs when a Compute Instance is moved from one physical host machine to another.
 This can happen within the same data center or across data centers.
+Migrations across data centers can be configured by customers in the Cloud Manager.
+All other types of migrations must be configured by a Linode or Akamai administrator.

 ## Types of Migrations